Tizzz-555/100-days-of-code/log.md

 ### Day 31: December 4, Monday

-**Today's Progress**: Went back to an unfinished Vue class taught by the great
+🔸 Went back to an unfinished Vue class taught by the great
 @maximilian on Udemy.

-**Thoughts**: Took some notes on @obsdm that helped me clarify some of the concepts told.
+🔸 Took some notes on @obsdm that helped me clarify some of the concepts told.

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/vue-udemy-class/commit/89475d2305549f6c451d4f53c4be951d012c7f35)